 At the time of writing this article, I’ve been dealing with a mild medial meniscus tear for about 2.5 months.

-My knee was quite stiff, limited in both passive and active flexion by pain for the first week after the injury and it slowly improved every week thereafter.
+My knee had quite a bit of swelling that started a couple of hours after injury, was quite stiff, limited in both passive and active flexion by pain for the first week after the injury and it slowly improved every week thereafter.

-I knew right away what it was because of the mechanism of injury (full knee flexion + tibial external rotation) and response to a couple of tests (that you’ll learn in a minute).
+I knew right away what it was because of the mechanism of injury (full knee flexion + tibial external rotation) and response to a couple of tests that you’ll learn how to perform in a minute.

 Because the meniscus is a type of connective tissue, healing is slow.
 In this article I’ll outline what you can do to make healing occur as fast as possible but remember – damaged connective tissue increases the risk of more severe damage that could take many more months to heal, so don’t rush it.